Rose Valland: Post World War II

 Valland died in 1980 and was buried in her hometown of Saint-Etienne-de-Saint-Geoirs.
 In 2003, the central square in Saint-Étienne-de-Saint-Geoirs, was renamed Place Rose Valland.
 The Collège Rose Valland, located at 1 rue Pierre de Coubertin in her home town, is also named in her honor.
 The Association de la Mémoire de Rose Valland, which was established to honor her memory, is based on Place Rose Valland in her hometown.

 On the initiative of the Association de la Mémoire de Rose Valland, a commemorative plaque honoring Valland was unveiled on 25 April 2005 on the façade of the Jeu de Paume.

 A stamp was released by the French postal service in her honor in 2018.

 The French Ministry of Culture and Communication (Ministère de la Culture et de la Communication) has a web portal, called Site Rose Valland Service des musées de France, which lists recovered artworks held in French national museums.

+In 2024, English translation of Valland's memoirs, "The Art Front: The Defense of French Collections 1939-1945" was published.

 Personal life

-Following the end of the Second World War Valland began a relationship with Joyce Helen Heer (1917-1977), a Liverpool born secretary-interpreter at the Embassy of the United States.
+Valland had a relationship with Joyce Helen Heer (1917-1977), a Liverpool born secretary-interpreter at the Embassy of the United States.
 The two women shared an apartment on rue de Navarre in the 5th arrondissement of Paris.
 The relationship ended upon Heer's death of breast cancer whereupon she was interred in Valland's family vault.